avalanche-foundation/ACPs/ACPs/256-hardware-recommendations/README.md

 ### State Management

-Offline pruning requires validator downtime (~1 hour on mainnet).
+Offline pruning requires validator downtime.
 Operators should coordinate pruning windows to avoid simultaneous pruning, which could reduce network capacity.

 State sync relies on validator quorum for state correctness, which is acceptable as state is validated against consensus.
 Operators concerned about validity can perform full replay from genesis.